Visit Napoleon's tribute to his Grande Armée and see spectacular views of Paris

 {{ticket-block-triple}}

-The Arc de Triomphe is one of the most famous landmarks in Paris and stands majestically at the western end of the Champs-Élysées, which is one of the city's most famous avenues.
+The Arc de Triomphe is one of the most famous landmarks in Paris standing proudly at the western end of the Champs-Élysées, which is one of the city's most famous avenues.
+It was commissioned by Napoleon Bonaparte in 1806 to commemorate his victories, particularly the Battle of Austerlitz.
+Construction was finally completed in 1836, long after Napoleon's reign.

-The Arc de Triomphe is not just a symbol of military triumph, but also serves as a venue for national events and ceremonies.
+It isn't just a symbol of military triumph, but also serves as a venue for national events and ceremonies.
 You can climb to the top of the arch and enjoy incredible panoramic views of Paris, including the Champs-Élysées and the Eiffel Tower.
 There is also an exhibition at the top which includes displays and models of the monument.